 Your reps are wasting 30% of their time on wrong numbers, outdated contacts, and ghost accounts.
-That is pipeline you are leaving on the table.
+That's pipeline you're leaving on the table.
 Every quarter, CROs ask the same question: why is outbound underperforming?
 The answer is almost always data.
 Bad data poisons sequences, kills connect rates, and makes your SDR team look worse than they are.
+The compounding effect is what makes it dangerous: stale data doesn't just affect one quarter.
+It degrades your entire pipeline model over time.
 The right data provider fixes the input so your team can focus on the output.

-We evaluated these based on what actually matters to revenue leaders: data accuracy, time to value, total cost of ownership, and whether your team will actually use it.
+We evaluated these based on what matters to revenue leaders: data accuracy, time to value, total cost of ownership, and whether your team will use it.
 A $50K platform that sits unused is worse than a $2K project that delivers clean contacts next week.
 Every tool on this list has trade-offs.
 We'll be honest about all of them.
+The right choice depends on your team size, deal velocity, and how much internal ops capacity you have to manage a platform.

 How We Picked These